-- Reported to be over 80 trace minerals in this salt, all of which are minerals found naturally in this seas water.
+- There are reported to be over 80 trace minerals in this salt, all of which are minerals found naturally in this seawater.

-- Alaea Hawaiian Sea Salt is widely used in Hawaii as a key seasoning for many of their native dishes including the kalua pig, poke, and Hawaiian jerky.
-It's also used commonly for preserving.
+- Alaea Hawaiian Sea Salt is widely used in Hawaii as a key seasoning for many native dishes, including the kalua pig, poke, and Hawaiian jerky.
+It’s also used commonly for preserving.

-- Hawaiian volcanic clay called "alae" is added to this salt to enhance the salt with iron-oxide which gives the salt its extraordinary red color… More info
+- Hawaiian volcanic clay called “alae” is added to this salt to enhance the salt with iron oxide, which gives the salt its extraordinary red color.

 Mixing traditional Alaea Hawaiian Red Sea Salt’s unique flavor is ideal for seasoning a variety of foods.